Fani Doiranli: International career

 Doiranli made her debut for the Greek U17 team on 25 September 2014 against Norway in the 2015 UEFA Women's Under-17 Championship qualifying round when she was subbed on for Eleni-Olga Stefatou in the 72nd minute.
 She started in the next game against Italy two days later and also came off the bench in Greece's only win against the Faroe Islands.

 She made her debut for the Greek U19 team at the 2016 UEFA Women's Under-19 Championship qualifying round.
 She played in all three games, helping her team qualify to the elite round.
 She was called up again for the 2017 edition of the tournament.
 In total, she made 6 appearances for Greece U19.

 She made her debut for the senior team on 6 September 2022 in the last match of the 2023 FIFA Women's World Cup qualification when she came on in the 57th minute for Maria Mitkou.

 Personal life

-Doiranli has been working as a coach in various youth academies since 2017.
-She is also a scout for Danish club Næstved Boldklub since 2021.

-On May 9, 2022, she became the first woman to cast her ballot at a Greek professional footballers’ association (PSAPP) election.
+On May 9, 2022, Doiranli became the first woman to cast her ballot at a Greek professional footballers’ association (PSAPP) election.